linode/docs/docs/guides/databases/cassandra/how-to-install-apache-cassandra-on-ubuntu-18-04/index.md

 modified: 2022-05-16
 modified_by:
   name: Linode
-title: "How to Install Apache Cassandra on Ubuntu 18.04"
+title: "Installing Apache Cassandra on Ubuntu 18.04"
-h1_title: "Installing Apache Cassandra on Ubuntu 18.04"
+title_meta: "How to Install Apache Cassandra on Ubuntu 18.04"
-enable_h1: true
 contributor:
   name: Linode
 external_resources: